MobilePayDev/MobilePayDev.github.io/docs/subscriptions/transition-to-one-platform.md

 ⚙️ Tech:

-API endpoint: POST /api/providers/{providerId}/agreements  POST /api/providers/{providerId}/agreements/{agreementId}/oneoffpayments
+API endpoint: `POST:/api/providers/{providerId}/agreements`  `POST:/api/providers/{providerId}/agreements/{agreementId}/oneoffpayments`

-Parameter: expiration_timeout_minutes, one_off_payment.expiration_timeout_minutes Current range from 1 to 181440 min, default was 5 minutes.
+Parameter: `expiration_timeout_minutes`, `one_off_payment.expiration_timeout_minutes` Current range from 1 to 181440 min, default was 5 minutes.
 After the moment we transition to One Platform, range will be from 1 to 5 minutes.

 ## Refunds